kreier/ml/README.md

 | RTX3070 Ti   |       6144 |         8.6        | i3-10100    | Ampere (2020)  |    8 |

 Only __two__ of 8 are supported by the Triton GPU compiler.
 How about a newer GPU?
 At least I can use the T4 in Google's collaboratory for free.
 The training taikes one hour.
 And you get two hours for free.

+### Triton Compatibility (supported hardware):

+- NVIDIA GPUs (Compute Capability 7.0+)
+- AMD GPUs (ROCm 5.2+)
+- Under development: CPUs

+My AMD RX 470, RX 580 and RX 6600 are too old to be [supported by ROCm](https://rocm.docs.amd.com/en/latest/compatibility/compatibility-matrix.html), even though the 6600 already uses [RNDA2](https://en.wikipedia.org/wiki/RDNA_2).
+And can be used if the llvm target is overwritten to be gfx1030 instead of [gfx1032](https://rocm.docs.amd.com/projects/install-on-windows/en/latest/reference/system-requirements.html).
+Given the history of Nvidia with [CUDA since 2007](https://en.wikipedia.org/wiki/CUDA) that dropped support for the first Tesla GPUs with Compute Capability 1.1 only with CUDA SDK 7.0 this is quite a difference.
+For CUDA SDK 12.0 a CC of 5.0 (Maxwell and newer) is required.
+That's true [for ollama](https://github.com/ollama/ollama/blob/main/docs/gpu.md), too.

 ## History